layilin/SP23-33852/_texts/sc-page073.md

 - Clear as a mirror; and, with deadly scents,
 - Annoys the rower; who, heart-fainting, eyes
 - The sails hang idly, noiseless, from the mast.
 [375]

+[^f73n1]: Corruscations are vibratory or quivering flashes of light; lightning.

+[^f73n2]: Grainger refers to the unsuitability of some Old World plants to the tropical Caribbean climate.
+Europeans nevertheless transplanted as many familiar Old World plants as they could to the Caribbean and, in doing so, transformed its ecology.
+They transplanted animals and diseases as well.
+This transplantation process is now known as the Columbian Exchange and included the movement of plants, animals, and diseases in both directions across the Atlantic.

 ---